Annuity vs. Life Insurance

 There are two types of annuities — immediate and deferred.
 With an immediate annuity, you begin receiving income distributions within a year of purchase.
 With the latter, you begin receiving income distributions after a specified accumulation period that usually lasts between six and 10 years.

-Within the deferred annuity category, there are three distinct groups of products – fixed, indexed and variable annuities, all of which offer investors the benefit of tax-deferred growth.
+Within the deferred annuity category, there are three distinct groups of products – fixed, fixed index and variable annuities, all of which offer investors the benefit of tax-deferred growth.

 1. Fixed annuities are the safest type of instrument, offering a guaranteed rate of interest.

-2. Indexed annuities are a little riskier than fixed annuities because their returns can fluctuate.
+2. Fixed index annuities are a little riskier than fixed annuities because their returns can fluctuate.
 However, they usually provide downside protection.

 3. Variable annuities are the riskiest type of annuity because they entail investment positions in volatile assets, like bonds and stocks, which can lose value.